-Through developing a Systems lens for thinking about educational transformation in conjunction with Design-Based research, students will analyse an educational organisation, develop a simulation of the interactions occurring within the organisation, develop policy frameworks to support the effective and appropriate use of Educational Technologies, and an implementation plan to guide the application of Educational Technologies to transform learning and teaching for an educational organisation.
+Through developing a Systems lens for thinking about educational transformation in conjunction with Design-Based research, students will analyse an educational organisation, develop a simulation of the interactions occurring within the organisation, develop policy frameworks to support the effective and appropriate use of Educational Technologies, and develop an implementation plan to guide the application of Educational Technologies to transform learning and teaching for an educational organisation.

-Change in educational organisations is inherently difficult due to their conservative nature, but Educational Technologies are commonly used as a catalyst for driving change in educational organisations, transforming pedagogy, assessment, and curriculum, through the affordances or implications of technology.
+Change in educational organisations is inherently difficult due to their conservative nature, but Educational Technologies are commonly used as a catalyst for driving change in educational organisations, transforming pedagogy, assessment, and curriculum, through the affordances of technology.
 Students will explore the complex processes involved through Design-Based Research, using Socio-Ecological Modelling of an educational organisation to understand the challenges and opportunities available.
 This understanding is then developed into a dynamic computer simulation using Systems Engineering research processes, and a range of transformational approaches simulated and analysed.
-Using this analysis, existing vision statements, goals, policy and procedures in the organisation will be deconstructed and redeveloped using an Action Research approach, and finally, using Policy-Oriented Research approaches, a transformation plan will be developed to guide the organisation in implementing the Educational Technologies needed to achieve organisational goals.
+Using this analysis, existing vision statements, goals, policy and procedures in the organisation will be deconstructed and redeveloped using an Action Research approach, and finally, using Policy-Oriented Research approaches, a transformation plan will be developed to guide the organisation in implementing the Educational Technologies needed to achieve the organisations vision.

 On Campus Cohort (no On Campus cohort currently available)

 Students will complete online course work, contribute to online discussions using Microsoft Teams, view one hour of recorded video presentations and/or guided course material weekly, and attend a two-hour weekly on-campus tutorial (On-Campus students only) from Week 1 to Week 12, sessions will not be recorded.